 This couldn’t be farther from the truth.
 In fact, the dietary cholesterol from eggs has been found to increase the “good” cholesterol called high – density lipoprotein or (HDL).
 In fact, eating whole eggs is more nutritious and healthier for you compared to eating egg substitutes according to one study.
 To take this one step further, just to clear up some myths about LDL cholesterol, these numbers cannot be interpreted on their own, they must be considered in ratios to one another; and most importantly, the LDL number on your cholesterol panel must be further analyzed in terms of particle size.

 If you have a high LDL number it doesn’t necessarily have to be a bad thing.
 It’s only bad if the particle size is small, which means it can penetrate the arterial walls and cause plaque to build up.
 On the other hand, if the particle size is large, that’s good, because it won’t be able to pass through the wall.
-Unfortunately, too many doctors don’t order the right blood work, and
+Unfortunately, too many doctors don’t order the right blood work, and fail to interpret the blood chemistry within the framework of “optimal health” ranges.

 Eggs are a great source of protein (6g), which is mainly concentrated in the egg whites.
 Two eggs provide the same amount of protein as 100 grams of meat or fish.